The History of Lipstick And It's Slightly Gross Origins

-Both women and men can recognize a tube of lipstick.
-It likely hasn't changed much in recent years - Same tube, same general appearance, same method of application.
+Both women and men can instantly recognize a tube of lipstick.
+It likely hasn't changed much in recent years - same tube, same general appearance, same method of application.
 But did you know that the history of lipstick is filled with things like crushed beetles?

 It wasn't until the 16th century, however, that lipstick became widely used.
 Queen Elizabeth I, always a trendsetter, invented and popularized the look of blackened lips.
 Elizabethan-era lipstick was a little bit easier to handle than Cleopatra's - it was made with simple beeswax and plant-derived red dyes.
 However, by the time Queen Victoria took the throne, makeup in general was deemed unladylike and banished to the level of prostitutes.
 Yet, actresses were still allowed to wear makeup and, slowly, other women began to gravitate towards it again.
 In 1884, the history's first modern lipstick was introduced by perfumers in Paris - it was wrapped in silk paper and made with deer tallow, castor oil and beeswax.

 In the 19th century, lipstick was normally colored with a harsh looking carmine red dye.
 Carmine dye was extracted from cochineal, scale insects native to Mexico and Central America which live on cactus plants.
 This lipstick did not come in a tube; it was applied with a brush.